 Longwood University has a first-year residency requirement, which is key to first-year students developing and growing academically and socially.
-Housed together in predominately two living areas, first year students are oriented and connected to the academic community through Learning Community Academic Clusters based on their major field of study and the Longwood Seminar.
+Housed on new freshmen floors on main campus, first year students are oriented and connected to the University through educational and social programming.
 Students begin the process of community development on their residence floor and within the larger hall community.

 Through formal and informal social and educational activities under the direction of the Residence Education Coordinator and Resident Assistant Student Staff, new students quickly become an integral part of the educational community.
 Learn more about The First Year Experience.